 They’re great as standalone plants or when planted in clusters, forming a hedge or some sort of green screen for the garden.
 Since their roots don’t really run that deep, they don’t ruin concrete flooring or structures in the patio or in your driveway, either.

-Where Do Palm Trees Grow In The US
+Where Do Palms Grow in the US

 Also, you need to consider the amount of sun and irrigation they’re getting, whether they’re indoors or outdoors, and so on.

-But to cut the long story short, in the case of a normal growing palm tree that’s set outdoors, the rate could easily be at 1 foot or more a year, reaching its maximum height at 20 years or more.
+But to cut the long story short, in the case of a normal growing frond tree that’s set outdoors, the rate could easily be at 1 foot or more a year, reaching its maximum height at 20 years or more.

-Easiest Palm Tree To Grow
+Easiest Frond-Producing Tree to Grow

-This palm just needs normal light and temperature and does not require special care other than the occasional trim.
+This palmetto just needs normal light and temperature and does not require special care other than the occasional trim.
 See more related content at our article about the different potted palm trees for your patio on this page.

-Thank you for mentioning that vinyl fencing is very durable.
+1. Thank you for mentioning that vinyl fencing is very durable.
 I’d like to get a fence for my backyard that will last for a long time, so I’m considering having a vinyl one installed next month.
 I’m going to look for a reputable provider of vinyl fencing services in my area to hire.